jchavarri/javierchavarri.com/src/pages/js_of_ocaml-bundle-size-study.md

 The main theory that I wanted to prove is that Js\_of\_ocaml produces reasonably sized JavaScript files.
 I also was interested about tracking the evolution in size of these output files over time, as the application keeps being developed and grows.
 If the output file is small for small apps, but grows too quickly over time, it would mean Js\_of\_ocaml would not be suitable for web applications that have limited bundle size budgets, or products that should grow sustainably in the long term.

 In order to answer the above question, I thought it would be nice to use one of the most efficients compilers to JavaScript that exist out there: [ReScript](https://rescript-lang.org/).
-Which happens to be very close to OCaml as well :)
+Which happens to be very close to OCaml as well.
+In a [previous article](https://www.javierchavarri.com/js_of_ocaml-and-bucklescript/) I compared both solutions and the trade-offs between them.

 ## The experiment